ccankov/sudokulor/README.md

 ### Solution Algorithm

-Sudokulor gives users the options to automatically solve the current puzzle using a backtracking algorithm.
-The algorithm is implemented in the UI layer in order to visualize the solution logic.
+Sudokulor gives users the options to automatically solve the current puzzle using an efficient dancing links algorithm.
+Sudoku puzzles are solved within milliseconds of being generated, and the solution set is a chronological set of moves that lead to a valid solution.
+When the player chooses to solve the puzzle, the application uses non-blocking calls to visualize the step-by-step solution produced by the algorithm.

-While the backtracking algorithm typically constitutes a brute-force approach to solving Sudoku puzzles, Sudokulor uses a custom implementation of the algorithm to give it more foresight and reduce solution time.
-Instead of trying every possible value for each tile, the algorithm checks whether selecting a particular tile color will render that tile's row, column, and square unsolvable.
-If so, it chooses a different color instead.
-This makes the algorithm more efficient than a purely brute-force approach.
+The dancing links algorithm uses a torroidal linked list data structure to solve an exact cover problem which can be used to represent the constraints of a valid Sudoku puzzle.

 The following code sample provides insight into the backtracking optimizations that allow each iteration to check whether a 9-tile set is solvable: